xpsi-group/xpsi/docs/source/Module_generator_tutorial.rst

 script, which can be executed using an MPI command in a shell to exploit parallelism for resource-intensive likelihood evaluations.

 The structure of these `Main` and `Custom` modules are largely the same for most user-defined models.
-It's usually the scope of these models (e.g. hotspot models, required data and instrument files, prior definitions, etc.) that are subject to change.
-Therefore, to simplify the process and avoid the user from having to create these modules everytime for a new model, we have created the program ``module_generator`` which takes in arguments to define the scope of the model.
+It is usually the scope of these models (e.g. hotspot models, required data and instrument files, prior definitions, etc.) that are subject to change.
+Therefore, to simplify the process and avoid the user from having to create these modules every time for a new model, we have created the program ``module_generator`` which takes in arguments to define the scope of the model.
 Below, we provide instructions on how to use it.

-Create a symlink of the module generator into your project directory.
+Create a symlink to the module generator in your project directory.
 You can run the help command as shown below to obtain details regarding its usage.

 .. code-block:: bash